Social care in England: History

 Social care has long existed as an informal concept, through family and community support and charitable works.
 In medieval times, social care had been provided by monastic foundations, but at the Reformation, that support ended when the monasteries were dissolved.
 The loss of monastic social support (and education) was one of the declared grievances behind the Pilgrimage of Grace.

-After briefly experimenting with harsher approaches to the destitute, the Tudor establishment passed the Elizabethan Poor Law (in 1601), which made civil parishes (a local government unit) responsible for providing basic health, domestic care, housing, and employment support, to those in need; this was one of the earliest Acts of Parliament to offer statutory support.
+After briefly experimenting with harsher approaches to the destitute, the Tudor establishment passed the Poor Relief Act 1601, which made civil parishes (a local government unit) responsible for providing basic health, domestic care, housing, and employment support, to those in need; this was one of the earliest acts of Parliament to offer statutory support.
 The "care" to be provided could include payments, food, apprenticeships, boarding or referral to a workhouse.

 Originally the workhouse was simply a labour exchange for small pieces of low value work, which were usually carried out in-situ.
 In the late 18th century, a generous system of income support – the Speenhamland system – was established on an ad-hoc basis in parts of the country, and promoted by the Tory Prime Minister William Pitt the Younger.
 Others thought it was too generous, and were worried that it would lead to people not bothering to work.
 As a result, the Whigs passed the Poor Law Reform Act, which turned workhouses into harsh, almost prison-like, environments; it is these reformed workhouses which lead to the notoriety of the workhouse concept.

 Under the Poor Law Reform Act, civil parishes were encouraged to form Poor Law Unions with other nearby civil parishes, and establish a joint workhouse, which were to require to operate in a manner that was so harsh and basic that people would only resort to workhouses if they were absolutely destitute and had no other option.
 The workhouse would provide shelter, meals, and basic social care, in return for unpleasant, harsh, and menial work; only those who were so frail that work was impossible were to be excused.
 All support outside the workhouse was to be abolished.

 Meanwhile, the rise of industrialisation, lead to a rapidly more urbanized population, causing great social deprivation.
 It also bought a decline in the support provided by family and close-knit communities as people became more mobile and moved to different areas for work.
 However, the increasingly wealthy middle classes, now having enough time and money to engage in leisurely pursuits, established voluntary organisations which sought to alleviate these difficulties, providing rudimentary social work, and medical services.
 Mutually owned societies also developed, providing medical support to their members, when needed, in return for insurance-like subscriptions; some of these Industrial and Provident Societies later merged to become national not-for-profit health organisations, such as BUPA, which survives into the 21st century.